73v3/gridman_ecs/README.md

 ## Demonstrates:

-- Tile-Based Scrolling: A camera system that smoothly follows the player while keeping the map centered within the viewport.
+- Tile-Based Scrolling: The camera remains fixed whilst the maps scrolls beneath it, with border artefacts hidden by sprite blocks.

 - Procedural Map Generation: Generates random maps using a random walk algorithm to carve out paths in a grid-based world.

-- Grid-Based Movement: Entities (player, enemies, projectiles) move discretely across a grid, with smooth interpolation for visual rendering.
+- Grid-Based Movement: Entities (player, enemies, projectiles) move 1 tile at a time, with players and enemies reserving that space in advance.

-- Collision Detection: Implements Axis-Aligned Bounding Box (AABB) collision detection for projectiles and adjacency-based collision for player-enemy interactions.
+- Collision Detection: Combines (AABB) collision detection and adjacency-based collision for performant player-enemy-projectile interactions.

+- Responsive Resizing: All game elements automatically resize in response to window size changes.

 - State Management: Manages different game states (Loading, Title, Playing, Victory) to control game flow.